 As paranormal investigators, one of the principles that we here at The Occult Section push and push over and over is Occam’s Razor.
 Simply put, the most rational explanation is usually the correct one.
 Unfortunately, with the current spate of paranormal “reality” TV shows and their quest for ratings, and everyone wanting to experience some paranormal activity of their own, this principle is largely ignored these days.
 So people keep photographing dust and thinking they are ghostly orbs, videotaping airplanes and thinking they are UFOs, and proclaiming every bit of static on their recorders to be an EVP.
-We ran across this funny little story, and there is definitely a lesson to be learned here about Occam’s Razor.
+We ran across this funny little story about a supposedly haunted library, and there is definitely a lesson to be learned here about Occam’s Razor.

 A leaky roof at the building that houses the Middletown library and historical society caused part of the plaster ceiling to collapse this week, borough officials said.

 Historical society staff discovered the collapse Tuesday and notified borough officials today, Middletown spokesman Chris Courogen said.
 No one was hurt.
 The plaster broke some sort of collectible glass, but otherwise no artifacts were damaged, he said.